 History and Development

 The Nova Scotia Talent Trust (NSTT) was established in 1944 principally to assist the career of Truro born contralto, Portia White.
-Members of the Halifax Ladies Club and voice teacher, Dr. Ernesto Vinci, strongly recommended to the provincial government of the day that, based on her outstanding talent, financial assistance be provided to Ms. White to enable her to pursue a professional singing career.
+Members of the Halifax Ladies Club and voice teacher Dr. Ernesto Vinci strongly recommended to the provincial government of the day that, based on her outstanding talent, financial assistance be provided to Ms. White to enable her to pursue a professional singing career.

 The Nova Scotia Talent Trust was established through incorporation under the province's Companies Act (in the absence of a Societies Act in 1944).
 Although created as an autonomous organization, the NSTT's first directors included provincial and municipal government representatives and its initial source of funds was a grant from the Province of Nova Scotia.

-In 1994, the Nova Scotia Talent Trust was restructured to include the Board of Directors and a Scholarship Selection Committee.
+In 1994, the Talent Trust was restructured to include the Board of Directors and a Scholarship Selection Committee.
 Since that time the Scholarship Selection Committee, which is comprised of professional Nova Scotian artists and arts educators, has reviewed applications and selected scholarship and special award recipients.

 The decision had been made earlier in the year to discontinue the practice of having a government representative serve as chair.
-The NSTT wanted to strengthen the support it received from the community and having an individual from the community as chair better achieved this goal.
+We wanted to strengthen the support we received from the community and having an individual from the community as chair better achieved this goal.

 In 2005, the Talent Trust 60+ Gala Concert featuring both current and past scholarship recipients in all artistic disciplines.
 In June 2011 scholarship recipients, NSTT supporters and Board members were invited to a reception at the Government House.
-Since 2011 an eNewsletter informs supporters on a regular basis of upcoming events by scholarship recipients.
+Since 2011, an email newsletter informs supporters on a regular basis of upcoming events by scholarship recipients.

 Nova Scotia Talent Trust Recipients